We make things happen for you!

 Over the course of the year we get a whole host of different projects and policy changes come through our doors.
 Some are picked up by the Education Officer and Postgraduate Officer, some are headed by the University itself and others are informed from the views of students through the course rep system.
 Here's a taster of the things we've been working on this year, if you want to discuss any of this please get in touch with your officers.

-Education Officer Cassie has set her priorities for the year.
+Education Officer Cassie has set her priorities and aims for the year.
 She will be working on the following:

 Increase engagement and visibility of the Education Network with an increased voter turn-out in all relevant elections and receive 200 nominations in the Education Network Awards 2018.